Lucile-S/Exploration_info_pdf/README.md

 - Tropism
 - Variant

 For each query topic a csv file was created to store the abstract and the metadata of each publications.
 Those csv files can be find in the `Abstracts/` folder.

+Around 4800 abstracts were collected in total by running `publication_clustering/scraping_abstract_pubmed.py`

 ## 1. Preprocessing
 - Combine all csv files into a unique dataframe,